J-Obog/heap-sim/README.md

 # Heap-Sim

-A simple C++ library that simulates memory management on the heap that utilizes linear search to find the optimal space for new blocks to be allocated.
+A C++ program that simulates memory management on the heap that utilizes linear search to find the optimal space for new blocks to be allocated.
 Aimed to provide a high-level view of what's going on when you do pointer operations.

 ## Usage